Check out our Sesquicentennial Program

 Proof that we saw more than invasive plants yesterday!

 I promise I'll be back to caption most of the images.
-We're also going to try to add species lists for each outing.
 For now, know that we had a group of seven people and a pup on a cool damp afternoon.
 Tim Wilbur of Ontario Pathways and Finger Lakes Trails gave us an overview of the Finger Lakes Trail system.
 This portion of the trail is the Bristol Hills Branch stretching from the "jump off" at Ontario County Park/Gannet Hill in the north to Hammondsport in the south.
 Bruce welcomed us to Naples and brought us south along the east side of Naples Creek in this floodplain forest.
 It is estimated that 1/3 of the flora is introduced while 2/3 of the flora is native to this area.

 Mugwort - Invasive nuisance